openwrt/ucert/README.md

 # ucert

-ucert is a signature-chaining wrapper around usign using libubox blob and blobmsg.
+ucert is a signature-chaining wrapper around usign using blob and blobmsg.
+It's meant to be used for OpenWrt routers and uses libubox for most things, to allow dumping certificates in JSON format libjson-c and libblobmsg-json are used as well.

 ## a few words about security
 ucert inherits all its cryptographic properties from the underlying usign implementation which as such wasn't meant to be used in such a way.